risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose-distributed.md

 ### Google Cloud Storage, Alibaba Cloud OSS, or Azure Blob Storage

-Configure the credentias for the cloud service you want to use in `/docker/multiple_object_storage.env`.
+Configure the credentials for the cloud service you want to use in `/docker/multiple_object_storage.env`.

 In the corresponding `docker-compose-with-xxx.yml` file (for example, `docker-compose-with-gcs.yml` for Google Cloud Storage), specify the bucket name via the `hummock+<xxx>` parameter.